The Uglysuit

-Name and formation

-Their name, "The Uglysuit", is a reference to how the band members enjoy dressing up in old suits at thrift stores.
-The sextet met in high school, and before much time Hindman became the singer in the screamo/hardcore band Corban Eldra.
-The demise of Corban Eldra was the beginning of what would soon become The Uglysuit.
-"It was just a stage in our life.
-But eventually we just wanted to go from playing fast punk to really touching people's hearts," Hindman says.

 History

-Since their formation in 2006 they are known for the genre-bending compositions that range from breezy indie pop, psychedelic folk, shoegaze, and rock and hopeful lyrics.
+Since their formation in 2006 they were known for their genre-bending compositions that range from breezy indie pop, psychedelic folk, shoegaze, rock and hopeful lyrics.
 Sometimes they can be considered a jam band and have been compared to Phish.
 The All Music Guide called their debut "one of 2008's most promising records".

 Tours and appearances

-According to Spinner Oklahoma City's indie-rock sextet the Uglysuit are currently writing "lots of new material" for their sophomore effort.
-Prior to playing two official showcases at SXSW 2010, one being for the ASCAP Kick-Off Party, the Uglysuit also performed at the Billions Showcase at Canadian Music Week in Toronto in early March.
+According to Spinner, as of March 2010 the Uglysuit were currently writing "lots of new material" for their sophomore effort.
+Prior to playing two official showcases at SXSW 2010, one being for the ASCAP Kick-Off Party, they also performed at the Billions Showcase at Canadian Music Week in Toronto in early March.

-In May 2010, they played 2 show in Los Angeles, CA one at the prestigious Hotel Café and the infamous Viper Room before beginning on a Summer Tour of the Midwest United States and Northeastern United States with the first performance at the Summer Camp Music Festival at Three Sisters Park in Chillicothe, Illinois.They are scheduled to appear with The Black Keys, Slightly Stoopid, Blues Traveler, Widespread Panic at the Wakarusa Music and Camping Festival in Ozark, Arkansas.
-In September 2010 Jonathan Martin sat in with Umphrey's McGee and played the song "...And We Became Sunshine" with the band.
+In May 2010, they played 2 shows in Los Angeles, CA one at Hotel Café and the Viper Room before beginning on a Summer Tour of the Midwest United States and Northeastern United States with the first performance at the Summer Camp Music Festival at Three Sisters Park in Chillicothe, Illinois.
+They were scheduled to appear with The Black Keys, Slightly Stoopid, Blues Traveler, Widespread Panic at the Wakarusa Music and Camping Festival in Ozark, Arkansas.

 Breakup

-After the summer of 2010 and multiple attempts at improving living conditions on the road, Hindman decided a healthier music environment was required for a lasting career.
-The band decided that they were done with life on the road and that the Uglysuit would disband.
-The members of the band are all still good friends and the remaining members may at some point create a new band.
+After the summer of 2010 and multiple attempts at improving living conditions, Hindman decided a healthier music environment was required for a lasting career.
+The band decided that the Uglysuit would disband.
 A new album was recorded prior to the breakup and was released June 14, 2011.